Cheapest Whole Life Insurance (2026)

 Consider guaranteed issue cautiously.

 Guaranteed acceptance life insurance policies accept anyone without medical questions but charge more per dollar of coverage and include waiting periods before full coverage kicks in.
-These policies work for high-risk applicants who can't qualify elsewhere but cost much more.
+These policies work for high-risk applicants who can't qualify elsewhere, but rates run two to three times what a medically underwritten policy costs per dollar of coverage.

 Average Whole Life Insurance Rates